Emotionally Immature & Adult Children of Emotionally Immature Parents Guide.

 The same goes for “BPD immature” patients.
 Emotionally underdeveloped patients with mental health conditions should receive mental health treatment to help them live everyday lives.
 Autism and immaturity in adults should constantly have special guidance and teaching to guide them to discover their skills and have the proper tools.

 - You have quick emotional escalations.
 Everyone has moments here and there when they quickly get fired up, but if this is a go-to response when you’re upset, it is one of the signs of an immature person.

 - You tend to blame others when things go wrong.
 Sure, sometimes it is someone else’s fault when things go wrong, but constantly blaming others—even when you know the issue has nothing to do with them—signals that you’re unwilling to take responsibility and accountability for your actions.
 It is also one of the “signs emotional immaturity.”

 - You have impulse-control issues.
-Maybe this means choosing to go out drinking the night before a big work deadline or booking a really expensive vacation on a whim.
-However it shows up for you, having trouble controlling your impulses is a behavioral response tied to your frontal lobe, i.e. the area of your brain responsible for controlling your responses and monitoring yourself.
+This may mean choosing to go out drinking the night before a big work deadline or booking a costly vacation on a whim However it shows up for you, having trouble controlling your impulses is a behavioral response tied to your frontal lobe, i.e., the area of your brain responsible for maintaining your responses and monitoring yourself.
 Without having a grasp over that control, you put yourself at risk of making irresponsible decisions for your life and future.

 - You feel like you need to be the center of attention.
 This can be slightly tricky to identify, given that a desire to be in the spotlight could signify narcissistic personality disorder.